 Here is a rad video review by an awesome youtuber PDX Guitar Freak.

 PRS S2 Custom 24 Solid-Body Electric Guitar

 Within our $1,500 budget, we can deep dive into some of the most revered guitars in the industry.
 The PRS is a guitar brand that everyone knows of for good reason.
 Paul Reed Smith guitars have incredible playability and an eye-catching aesthetic.
 The PRS S2 has a contoured body with an added wide fat neck for maximum fret availability.
+You'll find 24 frets as well.
 The S2 body is mahogany, the neck is maple and fingerboard is rosewood accented with the classic bird in flight insignia.
-This guitar can be found from under $1,400 to under $1,200, dependent on the retailer.

 Dean Michael Angelo Batio Speed of Light Electric Guitar